night-ghost/JAFaR/README.md

 and you should see the splash screen and the menu.

-if you connect the "video in" of the monitor to the test point marked in green, you should see the initial scanning (used to determine the % of the RSSI on each channel), this means a sequence of different "fogs" and (at least) one "good" image (for a fraction of second), if you have a Vtx + cam transmitting.
+If you connect the "video in" of the monitor to the test point marked in green, you should see the initial scanning (used to determine the % of the RSSI on each channel), this means a sequence of different "fogs" and (at least) one "good" image (for a fraction of second), if you have a Vtx + cam transmitting.

 __Frequency issues:__
 If the module is having trouble Setting Frequency, or you are not getting video when you are